< Browse to Previous Essay | Browse to Next Essay >

 Their long years of community service earned Dan and Nancy

 Evans a veritable bushel of awards and honors over the years.
-The University of
+The University of Washington

-Philanthropy.
+2015.
 The Fred Hutchinson Cancer Research Center in Seattle made the

 couple one of its Business Alliance honorees for 2001.
 The Seattle-King County

 Association of Realtors honored them with its First Citizen Award in 2003.
 Other

 accolades included a Legacy Award from the Rainier Institute in 2004 and the